basilkjose/Flight-Ticket-Fare-prediction/README.md

 * Price: The price of the ticket

 ## Feature Engineering
-* Made Columns for Day and Month out of Date of Journey
+*  Made features for Day and Month out of Date of Journey
+*  Made features for departure hour and departure minute out of departure time.
+*  Made features for arrival hour and arrival minute out of arrival time.
 *  Calculated the total flight duration